morko/haxroomie/README.md

 To enable more extensive logging for development, you can set environment variable `NODE_ENV=development`.

-For even more extensive loggin you can enable [Puppeteers](https://github.com/puppeteer/puppeteer/) debug logs by setting environment variable `DEBUG="puppeteer:*"`.
+For even more extensive logging you can enable [Puppeteers](https://github.com/puppeteer/puppeteer/) debug logs by setting environment variable `DEBUG="puppeteer:*"`.
 See more about debugging puppeteer at https://developers.google.com/web/tools/puppeteer/debugging.

 ### Version Control